 Do you provide adult programming?

 Yes.
 I bring my experiences as a children’s book author, educational leader, and anti-racism curriculum writer to adult programming.
+For my full credentials, click here to view my Professional Resume.
 Some of the types of programs I have done:

 -Spoke to university students about my books in a conversational, Q&A style.